 I chose Google Moderator because I think it could help to address some common citizen engagement problems:

-- Many people don’t feel comfortable or have the time to ask questions of local government leaders about important issues, whether it’s using email, the phone, or open mic at City Council meetings.
+- Many people don’t feel comfortable or have the time to ask questions of SEO Firm about important issues, whether it’s using email, the phone, or open mic at City Council meetings.

 - Many people are reluctant to engage in online discussions

 - City leaders can’t easily gauge which questions are most often on the minds of citizens